 What lies ahead?
 If we knew that, life would be so very simple.
-But in this final edition of 2018, we’re taking an opportunity to look at some of the big questions that face us as we head into 2019.
+We look at some of the big questions that face us as we head into 2019.

 For example, how does surveying need to change for the future?
 Do we need a new way of thinking about technology, and how we can be both international and local in our outlook?
 How can apprentices fit into that picture, as part of the next generation of surveying talent?